Entrepreneurship Competition - Terms & Conditions

 5. Prizes and Opportunities

 a.
-Further details for the prizes for each stage are set our in clause 2.
+Further details for the prizes for each stage are set out in clause 2.

 b.
-For entrants selected to take part in the Accelerator Programme, they will gain access to mentorship, training, resources through the Accelerator Programme, which is an online course with live webinars during the six week programme, a certificate of completion if they complete the Accelerator Programme and a years membershiop to the Canopy Community.
+For entrants selected to take part in the Accelerator Programme, they will gain access to mentorship, training, resources through the Accelerator Programme, which is an online course with live webinars during the eight week programme, and a certificate of completion if they complete the Accelerator Programme.

 d.
 Specific prizes, funding, or benefits will be announced separately and are subject to change.